 Related: Learn more about Selling Online to International Customers

 If you have overseas customers that are paying you in foreign currency, the exchange rate you receive could be eating away at your profit margins.
-Using World First is a great alternative receiving money into your Australian dollar bank account.
+Using OFX is a great alternative receiving money into your Australian dollar bank account.
 Their exchange rates and $0 fee structure will allow you to maximise your overseas receipts.

 Choosing a safe and secure way to transfer your money is critical.
 Before you send your money overseas, make sure your bank or money transfer service has the following: